Creating a project with components

 :

-dg scaffold project jaffle-platform
+dg init jaffle-platform

 This command builds a project and initializes a new Python virtual environment inside of it.
 When using dg